Uko-TAL/TCB-Star-Wars-Scroller-Reverse-Engineering/README.md

 Even the closest lines are not really readable and the more distant ones are.. euh...
 But speed and rasters change everything !
 Well done !

-They have taken the approximation that the projection for all columns is the same (not true, but visually acceptable), so this the problem to having different char sizes and to X-preshift them.
+They have taken the approximation that the projection for all columns is the same (not true, but visually acceptable), so this resumes the problem to having different char sizes and to X-preshift them.
 This rescaling and X-shifting is performed during the demo initialisation and requires a final font buffer of 232 KBytes.
 This pre-processing is done with a per pixel subroutine, and is not really optimised: this explains the delay before the demo really starts.